 Glasses are no longer considered an exclusive accessory reserved only for those with a prescription.
 Over the years, frames have transformed into a notable fashion accessory that have the power to make you appear smarter, more stylish and overall spec-tacular.
 Finding glasses that suit your face shape is essential, but it’s no mean feat.
 With so many different shapes and styles available, it can be difficult to work out which pair will best compliment your face and features while suiting your personal style.

-Here, award winning Optometrist Sona Thakerar and Founder of Independent and Eyewear Boutique Aston & Woods offers her top tips on finding the perfect glasses to suit your appearance.
+Here, award-winning Optometrist Sona Thakerar and Founder of Independent and Eyewear Boutique Aston & Woods offer her top tips on finding the perfect glasses to suit your appearance.

 The Frames for Heart Face Shapes